 If the spigot is before any storage tank, purge until sufficient volume is removed to flush the stagnant water from the spigot and the tap line to the spigot.

 Reduce the flow rate to < 500 mL/minute (a 1/8” stream) or approximately 0.1 gal/minute before collecting samples.
-When sampling for volatile organic compounds, reduce the flow to <100 mL/minute before collecting the samples.
+When sampling for volatile organic compounds, reduce the flow to between 100 mL/minute and 400 mL/minute before collecting the samples.

 Intermittently Running Pumps